 The more people you get through your home's doors, the more interest you generate and the better the price you are likely to get for your property.

 Real estate photography involves much more than just aiming a camera and clicking.
-It's a way of selling a lifestyle – capturing settings that people can imagine themselves enjoying.
+It's a way of selling a lifestyle to potential buyers – capturing settings that people can imagine themselves enjoying.
 And with the constant advancement of technology, drones, videos and 3D home scanning are increasingly being used in real estate marketing to help a property to stand out from the pack.